cepthomas/NBagOfTricks/README.md

 # Simple Logger
 - Singleton manager.
 - Client creates multiple named loggers.
-- Log records go to log file (verbose) and/or event hook (for UI, simpler).
+- Log records go to log file (verbose) and/or notification event hook (for UI, simpler).
+- Note: Be careful with handling notifications - don't call Logger functions in UI constructors as the handle is not assigned and Invoke() will fail.

 # Simple IPC
 - A simple IPC server/single-client mechanism is used to send a single string one-way.
 That's all.